sideshift/faq/pilot-greeting-template.md

 Failure to comply with these rules will result in at least one of the following:

 - Legal action (SideShift AI may relieve you of your house and/or friends/family)
-- Shaming (SideShift AI may may expose perceived-to-be personal information/"doxx" you and/or your friends/family)
+- Shaming (SideShift AI may expose perceived-to-be personal information/"doxx" you and/or your friends/family)
 - Physical violence (SideShift AI may hurt you and/or your friends/family)

 TEST PILOT CODE (TPC) FOLLOWS